1200wd/web-coineva/content/paper-wallet-import-mycelium.rst

    :align: center

 It is advised to take all the bitcoins of the paper wallet in one transaction.
 To do this click on the keyboard and select 'max'.
-In case you are not in a hurry you can select 'low-prio' from the miner fee selection.
+In case you are not in a hurry, you can select 'low-prio' from the miner fee selection.

 .. image:: /images/mycelium-create-transaction-max-amount.png